mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - TMC - Defects - Covers, Gratings & Frames problem, 4th July :- [7810044](https://www.fixmystreet.com/report/7810044)
 - Stop lines have not been replaced, 4th July :- [7809903](https://www.fixmystreet.com/report/7809903)
 - TMC - Defects - Other FW6  Surface problem, 4th July :- [7810037](https://www.fixmystreet.com/report/7810037)
-- TMC - Defects - Other FW6  Surface problem, 4th July :- [7810036](https://www.fixmystreet.com/report/7810036)
-- There is a pach of grass outside of 3 Symphony Road that has been adopted by LA highways in 2017 as per the attached plan - this area of grass falls into the responsibility of GCC highways when the areas were adopted in 2017, 4th July :- [7809414](https://www.fixmystreet.com/report/7809414)

 <!-- fix_marker ends -->